ParrotSec/documentation/src/en/file-and-directory-permissions.md

 | rwx r-x r--        |   754      |
 | r-x r- - ----------- |   540      |

-Having this clear, we can move to the use of "chmod", which help us managing the files and folders permissions.
+Having this clear, we can move to the use of "chmod", which help us manage the files and folders' permissions.

 #### chmod ####